 Race and Color Discrimination

-Under Title VII of the Civil Rights Act, employers of 15 or more employees are prohibited from discriminating against job applicants or employees because of race or color with regard to any aspect of employment such as hiring, firing, pay, job assignments, promotions, layoffs, training, benefits and any other term or condition of employment.
+Under Title VII of the Civil Rights Act, covered employers of 15 or more employees are prohibited from discriminating against employees or applicants because of race or color with regard to any aspect of employment such as hiring, firing, pay, job assignments, promotions, layoffs, training, benefits, and any other term or condition of employment.

 Under Title VII of the Civil Rights Act, private sector employees must file a charge with the Equal Employment Opportunity Commission (EEOC) within 180 calendar days of a discriminatory action.
 You will forfeit important legal rights available to you if you do not file a timely charge with the EEOC.
 If you’ve already missed a deadline, call to discuss your options.

 The Civil Rights Act of 1866 also prohibits certain forms race and color discrimination and retaliation.
 This law applies to covered employers with any number of employees.
 Although it has a longer statute of limitations than Title VII, there are important differences between these laws that you should discuss with an attorney.
 This law is not meant to be a substitute for Title VII and is limited to only race and color discrimination and retaliation.

 In addition to federal law, the Wrongful Discharge Against Public Policy (WDPP) law of North Carolina prohibits covered employers from firing employees due to race or color.
 Because the deadline for filing a WDPP claim has fluctuated in recent years, it is recommended that claims be filed without delay. (see Wrongful Termination page)

 If you’ve been subjected to race or color discrimination, contact Rich Daugherty.
 Whether your employment has been wrongfully terminated, you’re in fear of losing your job unlawfully, or you’re stuck in an untenable situation, contact Rich.
 He will stand by your side every step of the way to resolve your case fairly.